JosephJvB/tnd-best-tracks/README.md

 2. findTrack, add retry which removes `track:`, `artist:`
   - reluctant to do this cos accuracy will suffer
 3. keep a list of the youtube tracks without spotifyTracks for posterity
+  - the forbidden playlist
+  - ~~or add them to the playlists description~~
+  - upload a text file of forbidden to s3 bucket with the links tony provided
+  - description links to that text file

 https://developers.google.com/youtube/v3/getting-started